snail2sky/coredns_mysql_extend/README.md

 ## Examples

-In this configuration, we forward all queries to 9.9.9.9 and print "example" whenever we receive a query.
+In this configuration, we use this plugin to process all domain name queries ending with internal, and use the cache plugin to improve efficiency

 ~~~ corefile
 internal.:53 {